AdobeDocs/campaign-standard.en/help/integrating/using/configure-adobe-io-for-ms-dynamic.md

 1. On the next screen you will need to select the I/O Events API, then click "Next".

+1. On the next screen click "Save configured API".
+You will be brought back to the project details screen.

+1. Now click on "Add to Project" at the top left of the screen and select "API" from the drop down, as you did previously.

+1. On the next screen you will need to select the I/O Management API and click "Next".

-1. On the next screen click "Save configured API"
+1. On the next screen click "Save configured API".

-When you are done your services should show up top.
-You will not need to complete the section a-on generating a JWT and access token.

 Pre-integration setup in Campaign is now complete.
 Proceed to complete [pre-integration setup for Microsoft Dynamics 365](../../integrating/using/configure-microsoft-dynamics-365-for-campaign-integration.md).